angeria/bitsek/README.md

 ### Testing

-If you want to run unit tests, load _Tests.hs_ in your terminal by typing in the following.
+If you want to run unit tests, load _Tests.hs_ in your terminal by typing in the following:

 ```
 $ ghci Tests